Vacuum Pump Market Size and Share

 By Vacuum Level: Ultra-high vacuum (UHV) outpaces all tiers

-UHV applications below 10⁻⁷ mbar are growing fastest at 9.20% CAGR, stretching the vacuum pump market size in premium semiconductor and surface-science domains.
+UHV applications below 10⁻⁷ mbar are growing at the fastest rate, with a 9.20% CAGR, thereby expanding the vacuum pump market size in premium semiconductor and surface science domains.
 ASML EUV scanners mandate hydrogen-compatible UHV clusters, prompting multi-million-dollar purchase orders per fab module.
 Particle physics labs and gravitational-wave observatories reinforce demand as they initiate capacity-expansion cycles.
-Conversely, rough vacuum persists as the volume backbone—46% share in 2024—servicing food, paper and plastics where throughput eclipses purity.
+Conversely, rough vacuum persists as the volume backbone 46% share in 2024, servicing food, paper, and plastics, where throughput eclipses purity.

-Material selection shifts from stainless to low-outgassing alloys and ceramic coatings, driving cost differentiation.
-Edwards and Leybold integrate helium-leak detectors and residual-gas analyzers to certify chamber integrity prior to shipping, reducing onsite qualification time.
-Hybrid pumping trains—turbomolecular heads with backing scroll pumps—gain currency, balancing speed, cleanliness and footprint.
+Material selection shifts from stainless steel to low-outgassing alloys and ceramic coatings, driving cost differentiation.
+Edwards and Leybold integrate helium leak detectors and residual gas analyzers to certify chamber integrity prior to shipping, reducing onsite qualification time.
+Hybrid pumping trains, turbomolecular heads with backing scroll pumps, gain currency, balancing speed, cleanliness, and footprint.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.